Chest Physiotherapy For Cerebral Palsy

 1. Improved Airway Clearance:

-Chest Physiotherapy helps in clearing the airways by removing mucus and other secretions, which can be beneficial as individuals with CP often have difficulty with effective coughing due to their motor impairments.
+Chest Physiotherapy helps in clearing the airways by removing mucus and other secretions, which can be beneficial as individuals with CP who have difficulty with effective coughing due to their motor impairments.
 This improvement in airway clearance may help prevent hospitalisations related to respiratory issues.
+Techniques such as postural drainage and chest vibrations can help clear retained secretions that obstruct the airways.

 2. Enhanced Respiratory Mechanics: